shundhammer/qdirstat/README.md

     > tracker.

-    So here is his new GitHub repo for those binaries: https://github.com/jesusha123/qdirstat-macos
+    So here is his new GitHub repo for those binaries:

+    https://github.com/jesusha123/qdirstat-macos

-    Go to _Releases_ on the right side panel.
+    Go to _Releases_ at the right side panel.

     Also expect them on Homebrew (work in progress).